-When you reach the \$30,000 lifetime maximum benefit, no additional reimbursement for any procedures incurred to treat infertility are payable.
-Other covered procedures related to family planning or reproduction (excluding infertility) may be payable.

-Travel and Lodging Lifetime Maximum
+When You reach the \$30,000 lifetime maximum benefit, no additional reimbursement for any procedures incurred to treat fertility are payable.
+Other covered procedures related to family planning or reproduction (excluding fertility) may be payable.
+Travel and Lodging

 A combined overall maximum benefit of \$10,000 per covered recipient and care-giver applies for all travel and lodging expenses reimbursed.
 This applies to all treatments during the entire period that the recipient is covered under this medical plan.